aiidateam/aiida-tutorials/docs/source/sections/qe.rst

-.. _BIGMAP_2020_QE:
+.. _quantum_espresso_intro:

 Quantum ESPRESSO
 ================

-Let's start with a quick demo of how AiiDA can make your life easier as a computational scientist.
+We'll start with a quick demo of how AiiDA can make your life easier as a computational scientist.

 .. note::